dmvieira/dataset-manager/README.md

 ### List all Datasets

-Return a List with all datasets from dataset path
+Return a List with all Datasets from dataset path

 ```
 from dataset_manager import DatasetManager